Birds of North Carolina:

 Global Rank G4

 Piedmont Winter visitor.
-Formerly casual; now rare but greatly increasing, with about 50 records.
+Formerly casual; now rare but greatly increasing, with about 55 records.
 Scattered across most of the province, though more frequent in the western half of the province.
-Extreme dates -- 21 Oct to 21 Mar, plus one lingering to 1 May, and an out of season record on 3 Jun (2005).
-Peak counts: 5, eastern Alexander, 6 Dec 2015; 4, Mid-Pines Road south of Raleigh (Wake), 1 Jan 2017; 4, along Shopton Road (Mecklenburg), 30 Nov - 3 Dec 2017; 3, Southern Lake Norman CBC, 19 Dec 2010.
+Extreme dates -- 21 Oct to 21 Mar, plus one lingering to 1 May, and out of season records on 3 Jun (2005) and 29 July (2024).
+Peak counts: 5, eastern Alexander, 6 Dec 2015; 4, Mid-Pines Road south of Raleigh (Wake), 1 Jan 2017; 4, along Shopton Road (Mecklenburg), 30 Nov - 3 Dec 2017.

 Mountains Winter visitor.
-Rare, but greatly increasing, in the southern counties, with about 41 records.
+Rare, but greatly increasing, in the southern counties, with about 46 records.
 All are from the southern counties, except for two records in Watauga.
 Dates range between 23 Oct and 18 Apr, plus a very late bird in Watauga from 30 Apr - 10 May 2014.
-Peak count: 5, Mills River Wastewater Treatment Plant (Henderson), 9 Nov 2017; 4, at a wastewater treatment plant along NC 191 (Henderson), 4 Dec 2016; 3 in Henderson in Nov - Dec 2007.
+Peak count: 5, Mills River Wastewater Treatment Plant (Henderson), 9 Nov 2017; 4, at a wastewater treatment plant along NC 191 (Henderson), 4 Dec 2016.

 Finding Tips In the past few winters, the species has been seen, generally with Snow Geese, in fields near Pungo Lake (especially along Pat's Road) and Phelps Lake, and at a pond/fields where US 64 meets Beasley Road (Washington).
 Over the last few decades, most were picked out of Snow Goose flocks along NC 12 at Pea Island, but the white geese flocks are declining there.
 In any case, patience is the key to finding the species.
 Normally, you must be willing to examine hundreds to a thousand or more Snows to find a Ross's.
 Fortunately, Ross's is quite a bit smaller than a Snow Goose, and most tend to be immaculately white in plumage.
 The species is difficult to pick out when feeding in marsh grasses or resting on water; some are picked out in flight amid flocks of Snow Geese by their obviously smaller size.
 Farther inland, they turn up mainly at farm ponds and other small isolated lakes and ponds, and not at the larger lakes/reservoirs.